 But precisely because of these limitations, he wanted to find out: “Under such constraints, can it at least exist?”

-When it came to taking action, he didn’t package Tor as something “cool” or radical.
-Instead, he explained it in terms the university could understand:
+When it came to taking action, he explained Tor in terms the university could understand, avoiding any framing that would make it sound “cool” or radical:

-Process-wise, he engaged in actual email exchanges with network administrators, professors, and the department chair, ensuring that everyone who needed to sign off—or be “CC’d”—understood exactly what this machine was doing.
-The university’s stance was not “we fully understand Tor,” but rather, “if the Ministry of Education asks us about this, we need to be able to explain it.”
-And that, precisely, became the entry point for communication.
+Process-wise, he engaged in actual email exchanges with network administrators, professors, and the department chair, ensuring that everyone who needed to sign off (or be “CC’d”) understood exactly what this machine was doing.
+The university’s stance landed on a single line: “if the Ministry of Education asks us about this, we need to be able to explain it.”
+It did not require them to fully understand Tor, and that became the entry point for communication.

 At National Taiwan Normal University, all outbound connections are blocked by default.
 Any service requires applying for an exception, including specifying IP addresses, intended use, and supporting documentation, and ultimately ensuring it aligns with the university’s reporting procedures to the Ministry of Education.
 He described this process as “annoying, but predictable.”